dthx2710/Dolicon-Blue-Archive/src/pages/student/tsubaki.md

   urban: A
 exSkill:
   exCost: 4
-  exText: Increases defense by 28.1% (44.9%) (30 sec) and taunts enemies in a
+  ex1: Increases defense by 28.1% (44.9%) (30 sec) and taunts enemies in a
     circular area (4.7 sec).
 Taunt duration increases to 5.4 seconds at EX level 3, and 6.2 seconds at EX level 5.
+normalSkill:
-normalText: When her HP falls below 30%, she restores her HP by 349% heal potency.
+  normal1: When her HP falls below 30%, she restores her HP by 349% heal
+    potency.
 (Only once per battle.)
+passiveSkill:
-enhancedText: Increases defense by 14%.
+  passive1: Increases defense by 14%.
+subSkill:
-subText: Reduces damage taken while reloading by 24%.
+  sub1: Reduces damage taken while reloading by 24%.
 profile:
   height: 162
   artist: Mx2j